-How to Grow orange Tree in Rooftop garden- Steps and Tips
+How to Grow Orange Tree in Rooftop garden- Steps and Tips

-Important Info to grow orange Tree
+Important Information to grow orange Tree

-However, you should grow these in strategically placed pots or containers – we’ve found 2 ft pots (which is also 2 ft deep) to be ideal for a lot of the things you mentioned – chikoo, mango, guava, pomegranate, papaya, passion fruit and many others can be grown also thus.
+However, you should grow these in strategically placed pots or containers – we’ve found 2 ft pots (which is also 2 ft deep) to be ideal for a lot of the things you mentioned – Chiko, mango, guava, pomegranate, papaya, passion fruit and many others can be grown also thus.
 The cooler season in Delhi should allow for even cooler climate fruits like peaches, pears, oranges etc.

 Use round pots and not square pots since strong roots can pop the latter open after a while.
 Also, the fact that you are growing in pots gives you considerable flexibility to move them around.
 From time to time you may need to re-pot your plants after trimming the excess roots – after the first couple of years.

 Ensure that the plant gets at least 5 hours of sunlight every day.
 Water the soil only when it is dry.
 Don’t keep watering on a daily basis even if the soil is wet.
 This will lead to root rot.